mys-lang/mys/README.rst

 Dynamic dispatch
 ----------------

-Call function with matching parameter(s).
-Inheritance aware.
+Call function or method with matching parameter(s).
+Always calls the most specialized function or method.

 .. code-block:: python